libretro/snes9x2010/README.md

 broad game compatibility, and integrates with RetroArch and other libretro frontends.

-The emulator core is written in C/C++; the SPC700 + S-DSP audio and the tile renderer include hand-tuned SSE2 (x86) and NEON (ARM) paths with a portable scalar fallback.
+The emulator core is written in C; the SPC700 + S-DSP audio and the tile renderer include hand-tuned SSE2 (x86) and NEON (ARM) paths with a portable scalar fallback.